What is Blood Alcohol Concentration?

 Your BAC, rather than the exact amount of alcohol you’ve consumed, will determine the likely effects the alcohol will have on you.
 In Ontario, the legal limit for driving is 0.08%.

 For people assigned male at birth (AMAB), a BAC of 0.08% or 0.08 grams per deciliter of alcohol or higher is often reached after drinking five or more alcoholic drinks.
 For those assigned female at birth (AFAB), it typically occurs after drinking four or more alcoholic drinks.
 Though BAC most commonly refers to the amount of alcohol in a person’s blood, such standardised levels of intoxication can be estimated through both blood and breathalyser tests.
-In one’s blood, BAC is the measurement of the weight of ethanol in grams per deciliter of blood.
-In one’s breath, BAC is the measurement of the weight of ethanol in grams per 210 litres of breath.
+In one’s blood, BAC refers to the measurement of the weight of ethanol in grams per deciliter of blood.
+In one’s breath, BAC refers to the measurement of the weight of ethanol in grams per 210 litres of breath.

 What Affects Blood Alcohol Concentration?